semprag/semprag.github.io/internal.md

 Now that you definitely have a key in place, copy the public key to your
 clipboard:

-    # cat streams the contents of the id_rsa.pub file into pbcopy, which places the
+    # cat streams the contents of the id_rsa.pub file into pbcopy,
-    # streamed input into the OS X clipboard.
+    # which copies the streamed input into the OS X clipboard.
     cat ~/.ssh/id_rsa.pub | pbcopy

 Go to bitbucket.org, find the "Manage account" page, select "SSH keys" from